kellyintrical/getting-cleaning-data/README.md

 The R script will download the data, install required packages, read in the data, and manipulate it to print a tidy data set containing the average of each variable for each activity and each subject.

+For details on each step of the process, see the comments in the R script.